niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 # Parser

 The boon that is unique pointers.
-Problems with recursivedescent. talk about pratt parsing.
+Problems with recursivedescent. talk about pratt parsing .

+recursive descent with backtracking.

 Have photos of parse trees both terminal generated and made proper